vuduong191/Gitbook/data-analytics/cleaning-data-in-r-average-daily-attendance-ada-usa.md

 ```
 When you're importing a messy spreadsheet into R, it's good practice to compare the original spreadsheet with what you've imported.
 By comparing with the screenshot, I have these observations:
 * The data is surely messy
-* read_xls() function actually imported the first row of the original data frame as the variable name, and that's not what you want
+* read_xls() function actually imported the first row of the original data frame as the variable name, and that's not what you want in this case
-* The names of variable have to be added manually
+* The names of variables have to be added manually
 * Many rows and columns contain useless or missing data

 ### Cleaning